codymlewis/FL_Compression_Attack_Eval/README.md

 # Reiny

-A project evaluating how federated learning attacks and defense are impact by techniques that reduce communication overhead.
+A project evaluating how federated learning attacks and defense are impacted by techniques that reduce communication overhead.

 ## Executing